qouteall/qouteall-blog/Cognitive-biases.md

 - novel experiences, and
 - sustainable consumption with temperance.

 **Means-end inversion**: one originally want money (means) to improve life quality (end).
 However, the process of making money can sacrifice life quality.
-Example: investing all money and leave little for consumption, or choosing a high-paying job with no work-life balance (golden handcuffs).
+Examples: investing all money and leave little for consumption, or choosing a high-paying job with no work-life balance (golden handcuffs).

 > We al­ready walked too far, down to we had for­got­ten why em­barked.